Hans Nielsen (American football)

 Hans Jorgen Nielsen (born November 18, 1952) is a former American football kicker who played for the Chicago Bears in the National Football League (NFL).
 He played college football at Michigan State University.

 College career

-Nielsen played college football at Michigan State from 1976–1977.
+Nielsen played college football at Michigan State from 1976 to 1977.
 In his collegiate career, he made 54-of-57 extra point attempts and 28-of-50 field goal attempts.

 Professional career

 Nielsen's only season that he played was with the Chicago Bears in 1981.
-In week 5, his last career game against the Minnesota Vikings, he made all three extra-point attempts but missed a game-tying field goal resulting in a 21-24 loss.
+In week 5, his last career game against the Minnesota Vikings, he made all three extra-point attempts but missed a game-tying field goal resulting in a 21–24 loss.
 He was released after the miss, playing in 3 games with the team.
 Overall, he made 0-of-2 field goals and 8-of-8 extra-point attempts.

 Personal life

 Since his football career ended, he now works in the pest control industry.
 He enjoys being outdoors, gardening, and many sports.